dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 <div class="no-page-break">

-**L023 Kharka (4,130 m / 13,500 ft)**: I skipped this section, so the location of this campsite is approximate and copied from the paper maps.
+**L023 Kalo Pokhari (4,190 m / 13,700 ft)**: I didn't make it to this section, but Suvi's party did and they camped at a nice flat area near to the lake here.

 </div>